Helpful Gardening Tips

-You can buy some acorns and see this amazing process of nature for yourself.
-Seeing how acorns sprout and grow into trees is a good educational experience for children.
+You can buy some acorns and see this unique process of nature for yourself.
+Seeing how acorns sprout and grow into trees is an excellent educational experience for children.
 Buying acorns is also an inexpensive way to get oak trees.

 An acorn begins to sprout in early spring.
 The taproot grows, cracks the shell, and emerges.
 The shoot grows upward and begins to put out leaves.
 It's thrilling to see that an acorn you bought has sprouted and started growing.

-Once the oak seedling has leaves, it uses photosynthesis to make its own food from sunlight.
-As the seedling grows taller and gains more leaves, the taproot also grows deeper into the ground.
+Once the oak seedling has leaves, it uses photosynthesis to make its food from sunlight.
+As the seedling grows taller and gains more leaves, the taproot also grows more profound into the ground.

 An oak tree is a beautiful and majestic way to shade a portion of your yard from the sun on a hot day.
-The acorns it produces attract birds that use them for food.
-It's rewarding to see a towering oak tree and remember when it was a little acorn.
+The acorns attract birds that use them for food.
+It's rewarding to see a towering oak tree and remember when it was a tiny acorn.
 Buy some acorns now, and let them grow.